 My yoga journey began while I was looking for more variety in my exercise regiment and a way to de-stress from work.
 My husband had used yoga for years for relief from back pain.
 The benefits he received from his practice were undeniable.
 I had no idea the yoga classes would turn into a lifelong commitment to the practice of yoga.
 The practice of yoga for both the mind and body was so transformative that I wanted to pass on the benefits to others so I attended and completed the 200hr teacher-training program in 2015 at the Himalayan Institute in Buffalo, NY.
 I have taught yoga in my local community since then and have recently joined the teaching staff at Budding Tree Yoga!

-Sapna Patel is a Certified Classical Hatha Yoga Teacher who has been practicing and studying yoga for 18 years.
-She completed her first 60 hr.
-Teacher Training through Inner City Yoga in Denver, Colorado with Roseanna Frechette and continued her study with Nischala Joy Devi, where she received a certificate for completing a 10- day Yoga for the Heart training.
-In 2005, Sapna moved to the Himalayan Institute where she was initiated in the Himalayan Tradition through Pandit Rajmani Tigunait.
-It was there where she completed her 200hr Teacher Training in Classical Hatha Yoga.
-Due to her innate playful nature and infectious laugh, she began studying and working with Laughter Yoga in 2010 with the intention of helping people rediscover the joy and the playful side we all inherently have.
-She now resides in Buffalo, NY, continuing on this path as a student through the 500hr certification program at the Himalayan Institute and as a teacher.
-Her teaching style focuses on helping her students relax the body and mind, as well as, create and strengthen the habit of being present with yourself by working with asana, relaxation, pranayama and meditation.
-What you receive in this practice you can then incorporate into your daily life to support yourself as you move through the challenges and joys of the human experience.
+Sapna Patel is a Certified Classical Hatha Yoga Teacher.
+She has been practicing and studying yoga for nearly 20 years.
+Sapna completed her first Teacher Training through Inner City Yoga with Roseanna Frechette.
+She continued her study with Nischala Joy Devi, where she received a certificate for completing Yoga for the Heart training.
+In 2005, Sapna was initiated in the Himalayan Tradition.
+She moved to the Himalayan Institute to study with her teacher Pandit Ragmani Tigunat, where she completed her 200hr Teacher Training.
+Her teaching style focuses on giving her students the tools they need to relax and strengthen the nervous system, as well as, create the habit of being present.
+They can then incorporate these tools to support themselves as they move through the challenges and joys of the human experience.
+Sapna has been teaching around WNY for many years and is now teaching Restorative Yoga at Budding Tree Yoga.